iganna/bernmix/README.md

 ## Requirements

 To run BernMix methods you need Python 3.4 or later.
-A list of required Python packages that the BernMix depend on are in `requirements.txt`.
+A list of required Python packages that the BernMix depend on, are in `requirements.txt`.
 The BernMix also required the [FFTW3](http://www.fftw.org/download.html) library (a C library for computing the discrete Fourier transform).

 ## Installation